acceleratedscience/openad-website/main/index.md

 <!-- # Open Source<br>Molecular & Materials<br>Discovery -->

 <p class="intro large">
-OpenAD simplifies access to scientific discovery AI models and services, APIs, and visualizations through an intuitive user toolkit.
-This enables data scientists and application developers to easily enhance or develop their innovative scientific discovery applications.
+OpenAD is an intuitive toolkit that simplifies access to a variety of AI models and services for scientific discovery.
+Together with its convenient visualisation capabilities, OpenAD empowers scientists across industries to enhance their discovery process.
 </p>

 [:carbon-icn-github: Install for free](https://github.com/acceleratedscience/openad-toolkit){ .md-button .md-button--primary target=\_blank .btn-large }